-From a buzzword to a mainstay, content marketing has risen to stake its claim as one of the best advertising and marketing strategies, rivaling almost all traditional advertising ones.
+From a buzzword to a mainstay, content marketing has risen to stake its claim as one of the best advertising and marketing strategies, rivalling almost all traditional advertising ones.

 So, why aren’t business owners engaging in content marketing more?
 One answer may be that they don’t understand it.